Israel Polack

 Israel Pollak (ישראל פולק; 1909–1993) was an Austro-Hungarian-born Romanian, Chilean and Israeli textile industrialist.
 He is best known for founding the Israel-based Polgat company.

 Biography

 Israel Pollak was born to a Jewish Orthodox family in Borșa, east Maramureș.
 In 1925, he moved to Gura Humorului, Bukovina, and later to Cernăuți.
 While in Cernăuți he studied at yeshiva and at a textile plant.
 In 1935, he founded an enterprise of its kind in the city.
+There he married Edith Zoref.

 Business career

 After World War II, he emigrated to Chile where his brother Marcos had emigrated before the war.
 There with his brothers and brothers-in-laws he founded the "Pollak Hnos." textile company.
 In 1960, Pinhas Sapir, then Israel's Minister of Industry, invited Pollak to make aliyah and to establish a textile plant in Kiryat Gat.
 The Pollak's new company, Polgat, grew into the largest textile, clothing and knitwear company in Israel.
 It eventually became a public corporation whose shares were traded on the Tel Aviv Stock Exchange.
 In 1970, the Pollaks founded Bagir, a men's division for suits and jackets.